AndreaDejanGrande/Triglav/README.md

 ## Logging

-sgminer will log to stderr if it detects stderr is being redirected to a file.
+Triglav will log to stderr if it detects stderr is being redirected to a file.
 To enable logging simply append `2>logfile.txt` to your command line and `logfile.txt` will contain the logged output at the log level you specify (normal, verbose, debug etc.)